loicland/superpoint_graph/README.md

 *Weakly Supervised Segmentation-Aided Classification of Urban Scenes from 3D LiDAR Point Clouds*, Stéphane Guinard and Loic Landrieu.
 ISPRS Workshop, 2017.

 To refer to the L0-cut pursuit algorithm (code in `github.com/loicland/cut-pursuit`)  specifically, refer to:<br/>
-*Cut Pursuit: Fast Algorithms to Learn Piecewise Constant Functions on General Weighted Graphs*, Loic Landrieu and Guillaume Obozinski, SIAM Journal on Imaging Sciences, 2017.
+*Cut Pursuit: Fast Algorithms to Learn Piecewise Constant Functions on General Weighted Graphs*, Loic Landrieu and Guillaume Obozinski, SIAM Journal on Imaging Sciences, 2017

+To refer to pytorch geometric implementation, see their bibtex in [their repo](https://github.com/rusty1s/pytorch_geometric).